MicrosoftDocs/bot-docs/articles/bot-service-channel-connect-skype.md

 ---
-title: Connect a bot to Skype - Bot Service
+title: Connect a bot to Skype - Azure Bot Service
 description: Learn how to make a bot available in Skype.
 See how to configure Skype settings so that users can interact with the bot through the Skype channel.
 keywords: skype, bot channels, configure skype, publish, connect to channels
-author: v-ducvo
+author: kamrani
 ms.author: kamrani
 manager: kamrani
 ms.topic: article